 This is termed Sudden Ionosphere Disturbance (SID) it is observed as increased attenuation of HF signals in particular at lower frequencies.
 This is also called SWF or short wave fadeout.
 SSWF for sudden and GSWF for gradual.
 This follows closely with solar flare patterns, and is also observed in conjunction with solar flares.

 They characteristically have rapid onsets of several minutes and decline periods up to an hour or more.
-SWF affects lower frequencies in HF band and higher frequencies may remain unaffected or be the first to recover.
+SWF affects lower frequencies in HF band and higher frequencies may remain unaffected or be the first to recover first from HF radio interference.

 Signals in VHF range 30-300MHz penetrate the ionosphere rather than reflect off it.
 These frequencies are as we know, line of sight communications.
 There are circumstances in which VHF can reflect back giving “freak” long distance communications.
 During very strong solar cycles, VHF signals can be reflected back by the ionosphere.
 This occurred during cycle 19 in 1957/58, cycle 21 in 1980 and cycle 22 in 1990.